heart attack

 Emergency Response

 It is vital to recognize the symptoms of a heart attack and take immediate action.
-A heart attack occurs when blood circulation to the heart muscle is stopped.
+A heart attack occurs when blood circulation to the heart muscle stops.
 It may result in the heart muscle being harmed or dying.
 Quick action is necessary in a medical situation to reduce the harm and improve the patient’s life chances.

 While each person will experience heart attack symptoms differently, the most typical one is chest pain or discomfort, which might feel like pressure, fullness, squeezing, or pain.
 Additional symptoms could be lightheadedness, nausea, dyspnea, or pain in the arms, neck, jaw, or back, among other upper body parts.